 Whiteside isn’t an outlier here.
-The Hawks benched Dwight Howard in the playoffs last year when the Hawks went small in the 4th quarter.
+The Hawks benched Dwight Howard in the playoffs in 2016 when the Hawks went small in the 4th quarter.
 Whiteside’s game is limited.
 His defense in the 4th quarter doesn’t make up for his offensive deficiencies.
 Despite his apology- of course you knew that was coming- this is an issue that isn’t going to go away.
 You have a situation where the organization feels one way about their center and Whiteside feels another way.

 Erik Spoelstra did his Spoelstra clapback.
 With mics in his face, he calmly talked about how Whiteside needs to grow as a leader and a teammate, meaning, maturity still a work in progress.
 To his credit, Whiteside isn’t the pouter that Dwight Howard is.

 Whiteside attributed his comments to being frustrated but here’s the problem.
 It’s happened before.
-By the very nature of what he said, he singled himself out as ahead of the team, more important, a me over we situation, which is not the culture.
+By the very nature of what he said, he singled himself out as ahead of the team, more importantly, a me over we situation, which is not the culture.
 Particularly since Whiteside’s numbers have fallen when you take away his dunks, and his blocks are down.
 He doesn’t have the leverage to argue about individual numbers even if he is in the right, which he isn’t.
 Spoelstra decides who plays and who doesn’t.
 Nothing about that has been any different since the Heat rescued Whiteside off the scrap heap and developed him into a rim protector max player.